-A prospective student may apply at any time following the general graduate application procedure for degree-seeking students (see Applying as a Degree-Seeking Student in the Graduate Catalog available at: http://registrar.boisestate.edu/catalogs/index.shtml ).
-The applicant must also (1) submit a statement of purpose to the department graduate program coordinator, and (2) arrange to have GRE General Test scores submitted by the Educational Testing Service (www.ets.org) directly to Boise State University (code R4018).
-The statement of purpose should give the educational and professional background of the student and his or her motivation for graduate study including career goals, and area of interest.
-Applicants holding a degree from the College of Engineering of Boise State University are not required to submit GRE scores.
-International students must arrange to have three letters of recommendation submitted directly by the references to the Boise State University International Admissions Office.
+A prospective student may apply at any time following the general graduate application procedure for degree-seeking students (see Applying as a Degree-Seeking Student in the Graduate Catalog).
+The applicant must also: (1) submit a statement of purpose, the statement of purpose should give the educational and professional background of the student and his or her motivation for graduate study including career goals, and area of interest; (2) arrange to have GRE General Test scores and their TOEFL scores (international students) submitted by the Educational Testing Service (code R4018) directly to Boise State University (IELTS scores are also accepted).
+(3) Three letters of recommendation from professionally related references (at least two from academic sources) submitted directly by the references to the Graduate College online application.
+Recommendation letters should address the applicant’s qualification and suitability for graduate study.
+Letters of recommendation are not required of students who received their BS degree from the Civil Engineering program at Boise State University.

 Program of Study